E postcode area: List of postcode districts

 The E17 postcode district is one of four to have a population above 100,000.

 Boundaries

-The E1 postcode district is bounded by the River Thames to the south.
+The E postcode district is bounded by the River Thames to the south.
 Postcode districts E6, E14 and E16 also have river frontages in the south.
 The River Roding and the North Circular Road form part of the boundary in the east.
-The postcode area is roughly the combined area of the London Boroughs of Tower Hamlets, Newham and Waltham Forest.
-Also, the eastern part of the London Borough of Hackney, the western sections of the London Boroughs of Redbridge (E11, E12, E18) and Barking and Dagenham (E6) and a small part of the Epping Forest District (E4), are within the postcode area.
+The postcode area is roughly the combined area of the London Boroughs of Newham and Waltham Forest and majority of Tower Hamlets.
+Also, the eastern part of the London Borough of Hackney, the western sections of the London Boroughs of Redbridge (E11, E12, E18) and Barking and Dagenham (E6) and a small part of the City of London (E1) and Epping Forest District (E4), are within the postcode area.